thiennguyen0196/github-profile/.github/PULL_REQUEST_TEMPLATE.md

 ## Proof Of Work 📹

-Show us the implementation: screenshots, GIFs, etc.
+Show the implementation: screenshots, GIFs, etc.